rahulmranjith/homekit/README.md

 Extra Changes :
 ----------------

->> Configured the RPi for remote access:
+--Configured the RPi for remote access:

 Edit : sudo nano /etc/dhcpcd.conf
 Add the following code to the last.
 This will set the IP of the pi as 192.168.1.99